As seen in:

 |I’m a great communicator, and I am adept at both giving and receiving feedback.
 I am confident, honest, and respect others’ opinions while keeping an open mind….|

-To show feedback - By changing our team’s policy to publicly recognize a team member once per week, morale and happiness metrics all skyrocketed by at least 40%.
+By changing our team’s policy to recognize a team member once per week publicly, morale and happiness metrics all skyrocketed by at least 40%.

-Those examples above are great bullet points that would be perfect to add to a resume’s experience section—or even as a top highlight in your resume summary or objective statement.
+Those examples above are great bullet points that would be perfect to add to a resume work experience section—or even as a top highlight in your resume summary or objective statement.
 You can also add such examples to your cover letter.

 Just remember this: your first display of communication skills is when you hand in your cover letter and resume (or your job application email).
-Your grammar skills, writing, and storytelling are immediately tested, so if you want to make a great first impression regarding your communication skills, make sure you know how to write a resume and cover letter correctly.
+Your grammar skills, writing, and storytelling are immediately tested, so if you want to make a great first impression regarding your strong communication skills, make sure you know how to write a good resume and a good cover letter.

-Communication skills are at the very top of skills employers look for in a candidate.
+Good communication skills are at the very top of skills employers look for in a candidate.
 Keep these points in mind to create a solid resume that underscores communication:

-- Choose the right format - There’s a time and a place for everything, including each communication medium, and especially in the more formal environments of the workplace.
+- Choose the right format: there’s a time and a place for everything, including each communication medium, especially in the more formal workplace environments.

-- Show, don’t tell - You can’t just say that you have such-and-such communication skills, you have to prove it to them using examples and past experiences and wins.
+- Show, don’t tell: you can’t just say that you have such-and-such communication skills, you have to prove it to them using examples and experiences and wins.

-Do you have any questions on good communication skills and abilities?
+Do you have any questions about good communication skills and abilities?
 Not sure how to describe your effective communication skills?
-Get at us in the comments below and we will answer your question.
+Get at us in the comments below, and we will answer your question.
 Thanks for reading!